Tom Haws Interesting Random Discoveries

 6. Drink lots of plain water for healing and for cleaning.
 Find a water bottle that you love.
 Keep it full and always at your side.
 Sip or guzzle plain water from it frequently.
 Find a life's work that allows frequent bathroom breaks, and make those breaks purposeful total cessations of your non-stop action.
 Find water that you love and trust, and use it.
 Teach yourself to accept and enjoy (at least temporarily) any relatively clean, safe water (even fluoridated, hard, warm, "yucky tasting" tap water) that is widely available where you live and work.
 Make frequent quenching of your deep, longing, natural, primal, unacknowledged thirst an important part of your happier, simpler, slower, healthier life.

 5. Swish vigorously and purposefully with small quantities of plain water after you eat or drink something other than water.
 Repeat several times as required.
 Find the optimum amount of water than causes the loudest and most explosive swishing.
 Pamper yourself and rest your mouth between swishes.
 Slow down.
 This is your personal happy time.
 You may need to do this in private, and it may be an excellent occasion for a moment of pausing the hectic pace of your life or diverting your focus from an addicting task.
 Or do it quickly, quietly, and surreptitiously as the moment requires.
+This will give your gums more clean time and less dirty time during the day.

-4. Use a germicide nightly after you clean.
+4. Temporarily or occasionally use a germicide nightly after you clean.
 Then for the only time in your day, avoid swishing with water for a while.
 Consider or alternate among hydrogen peroxide, povidone iodine (0.1% to 1% solution), grapefruit seed extract (15 drops per 8 oz or 250 ml water), sodium hypochlorite (bleach) (0.125% or 1 tsp of common (6%) bleach per 8 oz or 5 ml of common (6%) bleach ml per 250 ml water), or Listerine (see Antimicrobial Periodontal Therapy by Michael Donahue, RDH, BA.)
 Let the condition of your morning breath inform and guide your nightly germicidal program.

 3. Brush gently for at least two minutes with a sonic toothbrush before your nightly fast.
 Search for painful spots and rock the brush creatively on them.
+Make this your only brushing daily.

-9 comments:
+137 comments:

 ruth said...